HaxeFoundation/HaxeManual/content/03-type-system.md

 ##### since Haxe 4.0.0

 One of the breaking changes between versions 3 and 4 is the multiple type constraint syntax.
-As the first example above shows, in Haxe 4 the constraints are separated by a `&` symbol instead of a comma.
+As the first example above shows, in Haxe 4 the constraints are separated by an `&` symbol instead of a comma.
 This is similar to the new [structure extension](types-structure-extensions) syntax.